89165348266/hw1/README.md

    - do morning exersises once it two days.
 #### Languages
 Moreover, I learn
-   i.
-English
+   1. English
-   ii.
-French
+   2. French
-   iii.
-Latin
+   3. Latin
-   iv.
-Spanish
+   4. Spanish
 ##### What I don't like
 A really tiresome activity for me personally is describing myself in a way I did just now.
 ###### Some more information